 - Add decorative stitches at the recommended intervals listed on the batting packaging.

-Note from Nancy: I generally add a decorative stitch every 3″–4″ in random intervals.
+We generally add a decorative stitch every 3″–4″ in random intervals.

 Watch Quick Column Quilts on Sewing With Nancy online.

 Show us What You’re Making!
 We love to hear from you, so whether you’ve tried one of Nancy’s Sewing Patterns, or you’re planning on stitching a project you’ve seen on Sewing With Nancy or on The Nancy Zieman Productions Blog, share your experiences and photos with us on Facebook or Instagram!